Differences Among InfoSec Cloud Delivery Models (IaaS, SaaS, and PaaS) – and How to Choose

 Software as a service (SaaS)

 Software as a Service is a cloud delivery model that gives you the opportunity to use a complete and fully functional software, which you can use immediately or on demand.
 These software products and services are made accessible to you over the web.
-Some SaaS services and products are accessible via any web browser.
+Some SaaS company services and products are accessible via any web browser.
 It is also charged based on how much you have consumed, or even by way of a monthly subscription or flat fee.

 (Screenshot via Mazik Global)